Rosalba Carriera: The Accomplished Pastellist

 However, the most impressive part of the fresco lies circumferential to the walls, where we see the personifications of the four Continents.
 As we begin to ascend the staircase, first we see America.
 She is a native American woman, dressed in traditional attire.
 She sits upon a huge alligator.
 In this composition, America, the New World, symbolizes everything that is still savage.

-To the right of personification of America, a few native inhabitants are preparing food outside the home, a clear sign of primitiveness for the then noble Europeans.
+To the right of the personification of America, a few native inhabitants are preparing food outside the home, a clear sign of primitiveness for the then-noble Europeans.
 At the time, there were rumors that Americans were cannibals as well, so Tiepolo added some human heads.
-You can see them next to scared European man, rendered with impressive foreshortening, watching the Natives.
+You can see them next to a scared European man, rendered with impressive foreshortening, watching the Natives.
 The New World, fairly new at the time, was full of all kinds of outlandish rumors.
 Here, America and the other Continents are presented through the eyes of Western Europeans of the time, a time when imperialism was the word of the day and concepts like postcolonial theory were still unknown.

 Moving up the stairs, we come across Asia and Africa.
 Africa is shown as a center of commerce.
 It is presented as a black woman wearing a turban, bringing together the traditions of Sub-Saharan and North Africa, according to Europeans of the time.
 Africa is sitting upon a camel in the center of a bustling marketplace.
 Meanwhile, a merchant offers her incense and textiles, symbols of the wealth of the continent.